 With either blue emitter, there are no dangerous UV-B or lower wave lengths are emitted as with many MH Lights.

-Low voltage and cool running utilizing large heat sinks, with the lowest running costs and carbon footprint of any lighting system available.
+Low voltage and cool running utilizing large heat sinks & NO COOLING FANS TO BREAK DOWN due to higher efficiency drivers/PWM, UNLIKE most other popular LEDs; with the lowest running costs and carbon footprint of any lighting system available.

 Unique Shimmer Effect